Excitonic phases in a spatially separated electron-hole ladder model: Model Hamiltonian

 To confirm our statement that the bosonic liquid can crystalline under repulsive interaction, we directly compute the crystalline modulation in the inter-chain density-density correlation

 We note that the alternating sign is compatible with the half-filled crystal, and the normalization guarantees $\eta=1$ for the maximally crystallized state.
 Figure~\ref{fig1}(c) clearly shows that the vanishing of exciton mobility almost coincides with the formation of bosonic crystals.
 The very slight mismatch can be explained by Eq.~\eqref{reduce}.
 Accordingly, the total energy of two excitons (four fermions) $E_\text{pair} = -2U_2 > E_1 + E_0$.
 This means, even without the long-range $U_1$, two excitons have an exchange-like repulsive interaction in the same order as the kinetic energy.
 Therefore, the strongly-bound bosonic liquid has non-zero crystalline order even though the electrons and holes have no intrinsic repulsive interaction.
 This explains why the crystalline order emerges earlier than the vanishing of the bosonic liquid phase.
-The bosonic solid-liquid phase boundary, together with the weakly (small $U_2$) to strongly (large $U_2$) bound states, partition the ($U_1,U_2$) parameter space into four regimes.
+The bosonic solid-liquid phase boundary, together with the weakly (small $U_2$) to strongly (large $U_2$) bound states, partition the ($U_1, U_2$) parameter space into four regimes.
 The bosonic liquid is separated into the weakly and strongly bound BEC -- the so-called BCS-BEC crossover.
 Similarly, the bosonic crystal phase can be subdivided into the CWC and dipolar crystal (DC).
 CWC and DC are not different phases and differ only quantitatively, depending on whether the state is induced by introducing weak $U_2$ between the two Wigner crystals or $U_1$ on the liquid phase of strongly bound excitons.

 One remaining question is whether the weakly bound exciton survives or is replaced by electron/hole plasma in the thermodynamic limit.
-We perform a finite-size scaling analysis (shown in the SM \cite{SM}) and observe a convergence with system size, which supports the claim that excitons always form for any attractive interaction $U_2>0$, and there is no Mott transition for any finite $U_2$.
+In Fig.~\ref{finitesize}, we perform the finite-size scaling analysis with respect to Fig.~\ref{fig1}.
+The results converge with system sizes, which supports the claim that excitons always form for any attractive interaction $U_2>0$, and there is no Mott transition for any finite $U_2$.
+We find that the calculated bosonic correlation decreases continuously with decreasing $U_2$ without vanishing, thus arguing for the weak-coupling excitonic BCS state to be stable down to arbitrarily small $U_2$ within our numerical accuracy.